Gorden Tallis: Captaincy

-In January 2003, Tallis' book Raging Bull was published.
-His ancestry and ethnicity has been the subject of many questions much to the bemusement of Tallis.
-In his book, Tallis addresses these questions;

-"People ask me about my ethnic background.
-Newspapers pick me in their "fantasy" Indigenous and Aboriginal sides.
-To tell the honest truth, I haven't worried too much about it.
-An auntie of mine did some research and she found that my great-grandfather came from North Western Ambrym in Vanuatu and my great-grandmother was from Loh Island in the Torres Strait.
-All we were ever told in my family was that we were Australians.
-My dad was born in Townsville and his dad was born in Bowen, so that makes us Australian and we’re proud of it.
-I have played in one Indigenous side though, the Redfern All Blacks, who won the Aboriginal and Torres Strait Islander tournament in 1992.
-That was some side.
-We had Choc Mundine who was about 17, Tricky Trindall who was 25, and Wes Patten who was 19.
-People might have read a bit into me playing in that tournament but to me it was just a chance to play some footy with my mates."

 At the end of 2003, Tallis, who was expected to lead Australia on the 2003 Kangaroo tour announced his retirement from representative football, but continued playing with the Broncos.
 In 2004 he started to feel more affected by his neck injury and took heed of the warning signs his body was emitting.
 He played his last official match in the 2004 semi-final for the Brisbane Broncos, fittingly in his hometown of Townsville, against the Cowboys, which the Broncos lost.
 At the time of his retirement, he held the Broncos' club record of most career tries for a forward.

 During the 2007 season at the Broncos' 20-year anniversary celebration, the club announced a list of the 20 best players to play for them to date which included Tallis.

 In 2010 Tallis was inducted into the Broncos official Hall of Fame.